 James E. Pace was named Michigan’s MVP for the 1957 season.
-He was also the Big Ten MVP and an All-Conference player in that special year.
-Jim Pace also became the first African-American running back at Michigan to earn All-American honors in 1957.
+He was the first African-American at Michigan to be named the Big Ten MVP.
+Of course he earned All-Big Ten honors in that special year.
+More important, Jim Pace also became the first African-American running back at Michigan to earn All-American honors in 1957.

 James E. Pace had a strong career at Michigan.
 He was an offensive machine who could carry the rock, throw it, catch passes, return kickoffs and run back punts.
 In three years, he totaled 2,343 yards with his outstanding play.
 He did a lot for the Wolverine football program and was the “first” to do some important things at Michigan:

 So, today is a great day to honor the memory of James E. Pace and appreciate his contributions to the great history of Michigan Football.
 May Jim Pace continue to rest in eternal peace.
 Go Blue!